| Helping others is good for your health. It

 better and sleeping better since they started

+volunteering time to their community.
 Just by watching a film of Mother Teresa loving

 and helping the dying children of Calcutta, viewers